Cassie07/AgentSkill_Survey/README.md

 ---

-## Table 2 — Skill-Centric Evaluation & Benchmarks
+## Skill-Centric Evaluation & Benchmarks

 This table covers the benchmarks discussed in the *skill-centric evaluation and benchmarks* section.